daytonaio/content/articles/20241126_Using_Environmental_Variables_in_Daytona.md

 ### How `daytona env set` Works

-The command stores environmental variables at the workspace level.
-The variables are persistent across multiple workspace and are accessible to all containers and development tools within the workspace.
+The command stores environment variables at the workspace level.
+The variables are persistent across multiple workspaces and are accessible to all containers and development tools within the workspace.
 This provides a secure way to manage configuration without modifying project files.

 You can verify that the environmental variables have been saved by running: